Nicolette Stone: Chloe Brennan

 Nicolette later begins a relationship with Chloe and Pengilly told Ellis that Nicolette worries Chloe is still grieving for Fay.
 She opined that Chloe observed how "wonderful" Nicolette was caring for Fay and this makes Chloe determined for them to be together.
 Pengilly added that Nicolette still has "genuine feelings" for Chloe.
-Their new relationship is also complicated because she the surrogate mother to Chloe's brother Aaron Brennan (Matt Wilson) and his husband David Tanaka's (Takaya Honda) unborn child.
+Their new relationship is also complicated because she was the surrogate mother to Chloe's brother Aaron Brennan (Matt Wilson) and his husband David Tanaka's (Takaya Honda) unborn child.
 When David's brother Leo Tanaka (Tim Kano) returns to Erinsborough, he is wary of Nicolette.
 He used to date Chloe but Nicolette decides put aside her worries and not jeopardise her new relationship.
 Chimes told Masia that Nicolette makes a promise "not to be the jealous partner anymore" and want to acquainted with Leo.
 Unbeknownst to her, Leo does not share her enthusiasm and begins to bond with Chloe as they work together.
 Kano explained that Leo thinks Nicolette is a "dodgy character" and wants to protect David and Chloe from her dramas.
 Kano added his belief that Leo ends up wanting Chloe for himself as their bond grows and plots against Nicolette.
-Kano told Ellis that Leo, Paul and Pierce form a "secret alliance" working against Nicolette protect their family interests.
+Kano told Ellis that Leo, Paul and Pierce form a "secret alliance" working against Nicolette to protect their family interests.
 He described "red flag" warnings that Nicolette will hurt David and Aaron, especially when she refers to her unborn child as belonging to her and Chloe.
 Inside Soap's Alice Penwill reported that Hendrix would discover Leo's plans and attempt to stop him.
 Hendrix takes Nicolette to Leo's vineyard to stop him snaring Chloe.
 A Neighbours publicist told Penwill that Hendrix "ups the ante" in his efforts to rumble Leo.
 He arranges a romantic picnic for Chloe and Nicolette, but she wanders off alone and has an accident, possibly harming her unborn child.